jolie/docs/fault-handling/basics.md

 }
 ```

 A fault which is not caught within a scope, is automatically re-thrown to the parent scope.
-In the following example, a simple service asks the user to insert a number, if the number does not correspond to the `secret` one, a fault is raised.
+In the following example whose runnable code can be found [here](https://github.com/jolie/examples/tree/master/03_fault_handling/01_install), a simple jolie script asks the user to insert a number, if the number does not correspond to the `secret` one, a fault is raised.

 ```text
 include "ui/ui.iol"